/ /

 • Trailhead Location

-We did this hike at sunset, and it was one of our favorite experiences on our Washington Road Trip.
+We did this hike at sunset, and it was one of our favorite experiences on our Washington Road Trip a few years ago.

 It’s more of a stroll along a sandy beach, with the Pacific Ocean lapping at your hiking boots as you make your way north along the Washington coastline.